-Sampling Site Activities at each sampling site Sample type SS1 Artisanal Small-scale and Gold Mining (ASGM) pits dug along the bank of the river with about 100 m away from residential houses.
+ampling Site Activities at each sampling site Sample type SSI Artisanal Small-scale and Gold Mining (ASGM) pits dug along the bank of the river with about 100 m away from residential houses.
 Soil & sediment SS2 ASGM pits dug along the bank of the Birim river.
-Coil Problemont SS3 Subsistence farming, residential houses along the bank of the river with previous AGSM activities Soil & sediment SS4 Subsistence farms along the banks of the river with previous ASGM activities.
-Soil & sediment SS5 Diamond mining (in the river), palm and cocoa farm plantation along the bank of the river, petroleum ) ( station, timber company (100 m away), and old bridge and residential houses 200 m away.
-Soil & sediment 9SS Subsistence farming, oil palm plantation, residential with previous ASGM activities along river bank Soil & sediment SS7 The upstream of main Pra river with forest lands and few subsistence farming along the river.
-This • • • • • • • • • • • • • • • • • • • site is located in the forest zone area where there are neither houses nor mining activities.
+Soil & sediment SS3 Subsistence farming, residential houses along the bank of the river with previous AGSM activities.
+Soil & sediment SS4 Subsistence farms along the banks of the river with previous ASGM activities.
+Soil & sediment SS5 Diamond mining (in the river), palm and cocoa farm plantation along the bank of the river, petroleum station, timber company (100 m away), and old bridge and residential houses 200 m away.
+Soil & sediment SS6 Subsistence farming, oil palm plantation, residential with previous ASGM activities along river bank Soil & sediment SS7 The upstream of main Pra river with forest lands and few subsistence farming along the river.
+This site is located in the forest zone area where there are neither houses nor mining activities.
 Soil & sediment SS8 Upstream of main Pra river with residential houses, constructed road with bridge across the river.
-Soil & sediment 688 AGSM activities along the bank of Pra river and around this sampling site.
-Beneficiation with Soil sediment & ) "chanfan" machines along the Pra River throughout nearby villages. "black" SS10 Artisanal mining in the river with a bridge across the river.
-There are also wet lands around with Soil & sediment Č Artisanal mining in the river with sand winning for building in the river.
-Dolon and 2000 alonests.
-5511 few meters away with other cash crops.
-Soil & sediment Illegal mining with Bulldozers, trucks, hydraulic jet and mercury amalgamation are used.
-Roasting of SS12 gold in an open air scattered all over the township with gold buyers.
-The river is also used to Fish, soil, sediment, transport heavy machinery into the forest.
-Panning by women and children are also a major activity around this sampling site.
-This sampling site has a lot of residential with congested housing & "black" The state of the s
+Soil & sediment 6SS AGSM activities along the bank of Pra river and around this sampling site.
+Beneficiation with "chanfan" machines along the Pra River throughout nearby villages.
+Soil, sediment & "black" SS10 Artisanal mining in the river with a bridge across the river.
+There are also wet lands around with subsistence farming along the river.
+Soil & sediment SSII Artisanal mining in the river, with sand winning for building in the river.
+Palm and cocoa plantation few meters away with other cash crops.
+Soil & sediment SS12 Illegal mining with Bulldozers, trucks, hydraulic jet and mercury amalgamation are used.
+Roasting of gold in an open air scattered all over the township with gold buyers.
+The river is also used to transport heavy machinery into the forest.
+Panning by women and children are also a major activity Fish, soil, sediment & "black"